The following Risk & Compliance practice note provides comprehensive and up to date legal information covering:

 the risk factors set out at Assessing the risk below

 This Practice Note explains your options around SDD and what it means for you in practice.
-It reflects the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017), SI 2017/692 which came into force on 26 June 2017.
+It reflects the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017), SI 2017/692.
+The MLR 2017 have been amended since implementation to address developing requirements in Europe before Brexit and Brexit itself (eg through the Money Laundering and Terrorist Financing (Amendment) Regulations 2019, SI 2019/1511, and the Money Laundering and Terrorist Financing (Amendment) (EU Exit) Regulations 2020, SI 2020/991).
 It provides guidance which is of general application.
 You should check whether the MLR 2017 contain additional or varied requirements for your sector and whether your regulatory body has any additional, sector specific requirements in relation to SDD.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.